Inteligirl/portfolio/README.md

 # Portfolio
-Portfolio site that is also mobile responsive
+Portfolio site that is also mobile responsive.
 Original project looks to have been completed around June of 2017.

 ## Program Requirements